scooterhacking/NinebotTEA/README.md

 **Library Usage:**

-For firmware development, include NinebotTEA in your project to aid in the secure management of ZIP firmware archives:
+For firmware development, include NinebotTEA in your project to aid in the creation of ready to flash firmware packages:

 ```python
 from NinebotTEA import NinebotTEA